Sugary Drink Consumption

 Data on sugary drink consumption unanimously point in one direction: Americans of all ages drink excessive amounts of sugary beverages.
 Data show that soda and other sugary beverage consumption has more than doubled over the past thirty years to an all-time high of 7% of daily calories, making it the single largest contributor to daily caloric intake in the United States.1, 2

-An analysis of national data from 2002 showed that a whopping 60% of those surveyed were consuming sugary drinks.3 In 2004, there were enough sugary beverages produced for every man, woman and child to drink twenty ounces every day.4 Today, there are 664 products, sixty-one brands, and annual sales of approximately twenty-nine billion dollars.5
+An analysis of national data from 2007-2008 showed that each day, 66% of children, 77% of teens, 73% of young adults, and 50% of adults consume a sugary drink.3 In 2004, there were enough sugary beverages produced for every man, woman and child to drink twenty ounces every day.4 Today, there are 664 products, sixty-one brands, and annual sales of approximately twenty-nine billion dollars.5

-As campaigns to reduce sugary drink marketing and consumption gain momentum around the country, Americans are learning more about the sugar content and harmful effects of sugary drinks, they are consuming fewer of them.
-Since 2008, sugary drink consumption has decreased 23% from its peak in 1998.7 However, data from 2007-2008 show that sugary drinks continue to contribute 7% of total daily calories,8 a significant amount of empty calories in our diet.
+As campaigns to reduce sugary drink marketing and consumption gain momentum around the country, Americans are learning more about the harmful effects of sugary drinks and are consuming fewer of them.
+From 1999-2000 to 2009-2010, average daily consumption of sugary drinks decreased by 30% for youth and 23% for adults.7 However, data from 2009-2010 show that sugary drinks continue to contribute 8% of total daily calories for youth and 7% of total daily calories for adults,7 representing a significant amount of empty calories.

 All around the country, the statistics are alarming:

-- In California, 62% of adolescents (tweleve to seventeen years old), 41% of children (two to eleven years old), and 24% of adults drink one or more sodas per day.
-9
+- In California, 62% of adolescents (tweleve to seventeen years old), 41% of children (two to eleven years old), and 24% of adults drink one or more sodas per day.8

-- In Philadelphia, a survey found that nearly half (49%) of the children surveyed drank two or more sugar-sweetened beverages per day.10
+- In Philadelphia, a survey found that nearly half (49%) of the children surveyed drank two or more sugar-sweetened beverages per day.9

-- In New York State, data show that 34% of children between two to seventeen years old consume at least one soda (excluding diet soda) or other sugar-sweetened beverage a day, including iced tea, sports drinks or fruit punch drinks.11
+- In New York State, data show that 34% of children 2-17 years old consume at least one soda (excluding diet soda) or other sugar-sweetened beverage a day, including iced tea, sports drinks or fruit punch drinks.10

 According to national NHANES data from 2008, American adults (age 20 and older) reported drinking significantly more full-calorie (regular) soda than diet soda.